 A person can find out their heart rate by taking their pulse.

 Children and young people have more rapid heart rates than adults.
-In young people, normal heart rates are as follows:
+A typical heart rate for an infant is around

 Other heart electrical issues

 If the heart is unable to send electrical signals due to a blockage or heart disease, this can lead to bradycardia.